CheongLoic/POS_WebApp/README.md

 # POS_WebApp

 ## About the project
 This project is a Point of Sale (POS) web application.
+It is a personal project.
+It runs locally, it is not available online.
 It aims to generate sales invoices and receipts after a customer has made a food purchase.

 The code is written in ReactJS and NodeJS.